Vaishnavi-mocherla/QMNIST_NeuralNet_Training_and_Tuning/README.md

    - Prepared data loaders for training and testing.

 2. **Initial Model Setup**:
-   - Built a base neural network model following the provided tutorial.
+   - Built a base neural network model from scratch.
    - Measured baseline prediction accuracy on training and test datasets.

 3. **Model Modification**: